sofpn/rprimer/README.md

 status](https://github.com/sofpn/rprimer/workflows/R-CMD-check/badge.svg)](https://github.com/sofpn/rprimer/actions)
 <!-- badges: end -->

-### Package overview
+### Overview

 rprimer provides functions for designing (RT)-(q/dd)PCR assays from multiple DNA sequence alignments.
-In this document, I demonstrate how to use rprimer by designing an RT-(q/d)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.
+In this document, I demonstrate how to use the package by designing an RT-(q/d)PCR assay for detection of hepatitis E virus, which is a highly variable RNA virus.

 The design process is built on three functions: